mmenickelly/sampounders/README.md

 run_experimentX.m

-functions, where the X is integers 1:6.
+functions, where the X is integers 1:6 and also the string _sag.
 For the paper, we ran all integer macro_seeds 1:30.

 This will generate a lot of .mat files and put them into a results/ directory within the tests/ directory.